michaelshiloh/ArduinoRoboticsSummer2017/README.md

 Software Lecture
 *	Filtering noisy sensor data in software
 * Using functions and classes to better organize programs

-Demo
-* Soldering wires and components to PCB
-* Othermill for double sided PCBs
-* Blink without Delay
-* Ultrasonic distance measuring sensor on a servo motor
-* Using array for scanned data
-* Classes and objects

-Homework
-* Soldering wires and components to PCB practice

-### Wednesday June 15

-Announcements
-* I have to leave every Wednesday at 4:30pm sharp.

-*	Wireless (Bluetooth, Xbee, WiFi, other)

 ### Friday June 17
 *	Processing